 Zero trust is a security architecture concept that helps organizations respond to the disintegrating network perimeter.
 In a non-zero trust architecture, it was previously assumed that most assets (e.g., users, devices, and services) are safe by way of location – inside your network.
 While that was never really a secure way of operating, it became even more apparent when organizations started using applications outside of their network via Software-as-a-Service (SaaS) solutions where internal network security defenses didn’t follow assets outside of the network.
 In addition to SaaS solutions, users are now more mobile than ever – they are using 4G/5G hotspots, coffee shop Wi-Fi, VPN tunnels, laptops, smartphones, tablets, and more.

 The idea behind zero trust is that the network, any network, is hostile.
 Another term that goes hand-in-hand with zero trust is “assume breach,” where it is assumed that the network, devices, users, and services have been compromised.
-When you can’t trust anyone, organizations must follow the core tenant of zero trust – “never trust, always verify.”
+When you can’t trust anyone, organizations must follow the core tenet of zero trust – “never trust, always verify.”

 Principles of Zero Trust